YOUR HISTORY. YOUR LIBRARY.

 THE BLADE RARE BOOK ROOM GUIDELINES:

 Please make an appointment for your visit.
 If you are not able to make an appointment, access to materials may depend on staffing levels at the time of your visit as a librarian will remain in the room while items are in use.
-Email our Local History & Genealogy Department or call 419.259.5233
+Email our Local History and Genealogy Department or call 419.259.5233

 Entering The Blade Rare Book Room